Math in computer game development

-I came across this Math and Physics forum in gamedev.net.
+I came across a Math and Physics forum in gamedev.net (no longer available).
 It gives a fascinating insight into the things that game programmers are trying to achieve in their games and the math that they need to achieve it.

 Some recent forum topics:

 - Collision detection (vectors, coordinate geometry, distance formula)

 - Checking if an x,y point is within an ellipse (analytical coordinate geometry)

 - Angular velocity

 I'm always impressed with how people freely give of their time and expertise on such forums.